Mr-ebony/Multi-Incident-Response-Report/Incidents/Brute_Force_Incident_Report.md

 # 🔎 1.
 Executive Summary

 Brief overview of what happened:
-- What type of incident occurred?
+- A brute-force authentication attack targeting Windows Remote Desktop Protocol (RDP) occurred
+- Splunk was used to detect the attack
-- How was it detected?
+- The Window VM system was affected
-- What systems were affected?
-- Summary of impact.

 ---